 4. Lower stress

 Overall, organizations report $250 billion lost each year due to employee stress.
 Peer pressure, threats of termination, and other high-stress behaviors are not the way to motivate employees.
 Practices like employee recognition, two-way feedback, and open communication both lower stress and make employees feel seen and heard.
 That makes them happier in the workplace.

 5. Increased customer satisfaction

 Even with the rise of online shopping, customer service is more important than ever.
 Engaged employees care about doing a good job, and that’s reflected in how they treat your customers and clients.

 6. Better work culture

 Organizational culture is about how and why things get done the way they do.
 It reflects employee behaviors, the workplace environment, and office rituals.
-Every organization’s culture is different, but those who build one that sets clear goals, defines employee responsibilities, creates a trusting environment, and encourages employees to continuously grow are the ones who stay competitive and have employees who feel connected.
+Every organization’s culture is different, but those who build one that sets clear goals, defines employee responsibilities, creates a trusting environment, and encourages employees to grow continuously are the ones who stay competitive and have employees who feel connected.

-7. Higher attendance and less sick days
+7. Higher attendance and fewer sick days

 8. Improved company reputation